 Loshna Krishnan, Erik Porach (University of Pittsburgh) designed and modeled a test method for forward facing wheelchair containment and occupant retention system subjected to low g accelerations.

 Harpreet K. Sangha (Stanford University).
 A lightweight, compact substitute for 4-wheeled walker users that is convenient to transport and store.

-Welcome to the site for the RESNA Student Design Competition.
-This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2018 RESNA conferences, and provides information for the 2019 Competition.
+Welcome to the site for the RESNA Student Design Challenge.
+This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2019 RESNA conferences, and provides information for the 2020 Challenge.